 ELEVATE encompasses the health and wellness programs and initiatives offered by the fraternity.
-Through connection to resources (both local and national), in-person education, online content, awareness campaigns and ongoing support, the fraternity seeks to provide students with knowledge and skills to identify and address concerns facing today's college man.
+The program seeks to provide members with the knowledge and skills to identify and address concerns facing today's college man.
+This occurs through connecting members to resources (both local and national), in-person education, online content, awareness campaigns and ongoing support.

 Specifically, ELEVATE will:

 - Expand the health and wellness education provided to students to increase exposure and access to information and skills training

 - Enhance knowledge and skills to navigate and address health and wellness concerns

 - Reinforce "Respect for the Dignity & Well-Being of Others" as an organizational expectation with all of our members having a clear understanding of this membership responsibility

 GreekLifeEdu is an online program which addresses the critical issues of alcohol awareness, sexual assault and hazing for incoming fraternity and sorority members.
 By leveraging trends and incorporating multiple evidence-based learning theories, GreekLifeEdu achieves behavior change objectives and helps students practice safer decision-making.
 Throughout this program, students are reminded of their values and strengths, and challenged to consider ways to leverage them throughout different interactive scenarios.
 This is a required component of the new member program, equipping all members to be educated on topics and prevention strategies.